KarolKarnas/karnas.dev/_projects/karnas-dev.md

 repo: "https://github.com/KarolKarnas/karnas.dev"
 fields:
   - title: "About"
-    content: "This dynamic platform is built with Next.js, Zustand, React, TypeScript, PostgreSQL, Sass, CSS modules, and more.
+    content: "This dynamic platform is built with Next.js, Markdown, React, TypeScript, Sass, CSS modules, and more..
 The app key features:"
     list:
       - "Utilize Next.js server-side components for enhanced SEO, performance and dynamic rendering"
       - "Organize content with distinct grids for projects and blog posts, providing visual clarity"
-      - "Create a secure admin panel with Next Auth for seamless authentication and management"
-      - "Enable administrators to create, edit, and delete blog posts and portfolio items after logging in"
-      - "Implement Zustand for efficient global state management, ensuring a consistent user experience"
       - "Craft a tab menu and sidebar that closely mimic Visual Studio Code (VSC) behavior, enhancing user navigation"
       - "Dynamically generate VSC-style menus with text and icons representing file extensions for an intuitive interface"
       - "Utilize Cloudinary for secure and scalable object storage, optimizing media file handling"